HVAC Mechanic IV

 - Valid Florida Class E non-commercial driver license

-- Currently NCCER Certified Plus in trade or pass NCCER knowledge verification.
+- Currently NCCER Certified in trade or pass NCCER Knowledge Verification and NCCER HVAC Performance

-- Complete CORE and a trade specific Critical Task Assessment within 6 months.
+- Pass trade specific Critical Task Assessment within 4 months.

 This position does not typically include supervisory responsibility.